 The first Macintosh computer was introduced in 1984 by Steve Jobs.
 The first commercially successful personal computer was released with a GUI(Graphical User Interface) and a Mouse(Pointing device).

-Macintosh released with System software 1, the first GUI-based operating system from Apple.
+Macintosh was released with System software 1, the first GUI-based operating system from Apple.
 The system is also attached to a mouse which helps users select different options, unlike the old typing machines.

 System 1 included the Finder, a file manager responsible for launching applications, and the overall user management of files, disks, and network volumes.